-The popularity of motorcycling in all its forms continues to grow with more women learning to ride and taking to the roads and highways.
+The popularity of motorcycling in all its forms continues to grow with more women and men learning to ride, taking to the roads and highways.
 Additionally, the rise of gas prices makes the two-wheeler a fun and practical commuter.
-It’s estimated that in the USA alone, about 14% of all motorcycle riders consist of women.
-Our motorcycle buying tips, and guide will help you make the best choice for you, especially when buying your first motorcycle can be an overwhelming decision.
+It’s estimated that in the USA alone, about 19% of all motorcyclists consist of women riders.
+Buying your first motorcycle can be an overwhelming decision.

-Buying a motorcycle for the first time can be extremely confusing.
-You’ll tend to be bombarded by advice from rider friends, your training school instructor, your partner and your dealership.
-Much of the advice you’ll get is combined with personal preferences which not necessarily apply to you.
+When starting out, you’ll be bombarded by advice from rider friends, your training school instructor, your partner and your dealership.
+Much of the advice you’ll get is combined with personal preferences which don’t necessarily apply to you.
 But as a novice how will you know who to listen to?
 Even the dealership has its ideas yet just because a shop sells motorcycles or scooters doesn’t mean their staff are experts or have your best interests at heart.
 Furthermore, buying from a dealership, often just entering one can be truly intimidating.

 And if you decide to buy from an on-line advert or via a “friend of a friend”, you’ll still have challenges knowing what you’re getting into.